PabloPerezAndonegui/Funding-Screener-01/README.md

 ## What It Does

-The screener aggregates live funding rates from several perpetual DEX exchanges and computes the maximum arbitrage spread (MAX ARB) for each symbol — the difference between the highest LONG rate and the highest SHORT rate across all tracked exchanges.
+The screener aggregates live funding rates from several perpetual DEX exchanges and computes the maximum arbitrage spread (MAX ARB) for each symbol, the difference between the highest LONG rate and the highest SHORT rate across all tracked exchanges.
 This lets you instantly spot delta-neutral opportunities where you can earn funding by going long on one exchange and short on another for the same asset.

 ---